min69u/Reforestation/README.md

-## Did you hear about the cheese who saved the world?
-It was Legend-dairy!
+## Why was Pavlov's beard so soft?
+Because he conditioned it.